 Free Teacher and Student Resources

-The University of Hong Kong offers a free Hong Kong Cinema through a Global Lens course on EdX.org (link opens in a new tab) with the option to pay a small fee receive a verified certificate upon completion of the course.
+The University of Hong Kong offers a free Hong Kong Cinema through a Global Lens course on EdX.org.
+Additionally, you have the option to pay a small fee receive a verified certificate upon completion of the course.

 Movie Projectionist Career Video Transcript